Oracle DBA Best Practices

 ORDER BY 2,1;

-12. Verify datafile headers are consistent and current SELECT file#, status, error, format, recover, checkpoint_time
+SELECT file#, status, error, format, recover, checkpoint_time

-FROM gv$datafile_header;
+FROM v$datafile_header;

 FILE# STATUS ERROR FORMAT REC CHECKPOINT_TIME